codefellows-seattle-javascript-401d19/16-19-auth/README.md

 - Stores POST requests in MongoDB, hashes passwords using bcrypt, and encrypts JWT's via a salt and preferably sent over HTTPS

 POST requests must include a username, email and password.

+Basic auth is used for /signup routes whereas bearer auth is used after signup for autheniticating uses with a token

 200 status codes are returned on success, 400 if request is bad and 409 if unique key clashes in the database occur.